jamilbadama/UIUXAnalyticsdemo/README.md

         "action").name("label").value(1000f).with(tracker);

 #### 1.4.3 Track exceptions and errors
-To collect the exceptions and errors occrurred in the application use a
+To collect the exceptions and errors occrurred in the application use a TrackException method

         TrackHelper.track().exception(new Exception("OnPurposeException")).description("Crash button").fatal(false).with(getTracker());